evlPanda/evlpanda.github.io/_posts/2019-09-15-get_classes_in_package.md

 This example code creates an array of all AppClasses in an AppPackage.
 Useful for any pattern that uses multiple sub-classes of the same type.

-In this example we are populating an instance array of AppClasses.

-There is an interface class and all AppClasses in the AppPackage are of this type; PRIOR_RECOGNITION:AutoAssess:Assessments:AssessmentInt.
+In this example there is an interface and all AppClasses in the AppPackage are of this type; PRIOR_RECOGNITION:AutoAssess:Assessments:AssessmentInt.
 They all have a common method or two.

-The instance array is an array of the interface class.
-The SQL filters out the interface class.
+The Array is an array of the same type.
+The SQL filters out the interface itself.

 This is well handy to enforce the single responsibility principle; each class in the package does its own thing.